jaime-garvey/dsml-study-guide/SQL.md

 ## SQL
 <details><summary>What is it?</summary>
 <p>
-* sturctured query language - language for structured database management and data manipulation
+<li> Sturctured Query Language - language for structured database management and data manipulation
-* used to query, insert, update, and modify data
-*
+<li>Used to (1) read and retrieve data, (2) write data, and (3) update data

 </p>
 </details>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQyMDg4NTYwLDczMDk5ODExNl19
+eyJoaXN0b3J5IjpbMjA5NzIwNzQ1MCw3MzA5OTgxMTZdfQ==
 -->